Links

 const signedMessage = await provider.signMessage(encodedMessage, "utf8");

-Applications that rely on signMessage for authenticating users can choose to opt-in to one of the various Sign In With (SIW) standards.
+Phantom supports a range of Sign In With (SIW) message standards.
 You can read more about them here.